 The NOAEL is defined as the highest dose or exposure level where no (adverse) treatment-related findings are observed.
-For cosmetic ingredients, the NOAEL is mainly derived from a 90-day repeated dose animal study or from a developmental toxicity animal study.
+For cosmetic ingredients, the NOAEL is mainly derived from a 90-day repeated dose animal study or from a reproductive toxicity animal study.

-The BMD approach should preferentially be used as the dose descriptor for the Point of Departure (POD) and the MoS calculation (EFSA, 2009).
+The BMD approach should preferentially be used as the dose descriptor for the PoD and the MoS calculations (EFSA, 2009).
 When no BMD can be calculated, usually historical NOAEL values are applied.